PercySS/HY252_EXE1/README.md

 # HY252_EXE1
-First series Java Exercises (HY252 course)
+My Java Exercises

+This repo includes the exercises of HY252 course (Java).